maxibide/open-meteo-cast/README.md

     *   Analyzes wind direction probabilities across 8 octants.
     *   Groups complex **weather codes** into clear, probabilistic categories: **Fog**, **Storm**, and **Severe Storm**.
 *   **Automated Updates**: Checks for new model runs to ensure forecasts are always based on the latest data.
+*   **Data Persistence**: Stores all downloaded model data and calculated statistics in a local SQLite database, ensuring data is not lost and can be re-used without re-downloading.
 *   **User-Friendly Output**: Consolidates the full statistical forecast into a single, clean CSV file, with timestamps automatically converted to the user's local timezone.

 ## Usage